joj-macho/Pythological-Playground/lottery-simulator/README.md

 ## Description

-This program is a Powerball Lottery simulator.
-It allows users to experience the excitement of playing the Powerball Lottery without spending any money.
+This program is a Python implementation of a Lottery Simulator where players can choose 5 numbers from 1 to 69 and a Powerball number from 1 to 26.
+The program allows users to specify how many times they want to play and see the results of the lottery simulation.

 ## How it Works

 - The program first imports the `random` module.
 The `random` module is essential in creating a realistic simulation of the lottery draw by introducing randomness in the selection of winning numbers and the powerball number.

-- The program starts by defining constants for the ticket cost (`TICKET_COST`), the jackpot amount (`JACKPOT_AMOUNT`), and the maximum number of plays (`MAX_PLAYS`).

-- The `main()` function is defined and calle, this function displays an introductory message to welcome the user and explain the purpose of the simulation.
+- The `main()` function is defined and called, this function displays an introductory message to welcome the user and provides instructions for playing the lottery simulation.
 Inside the `main()` function, there is a while loop that allows the user to play the game multiple times.

-- The `get_numbers()` function prompts the user to enter five different numbers from 1 to 69.
-It validates the input to ensure it meets the required criteria.

-- The `get_powerball()` function prompts the user to enter the powerball number from 1 to 26.
-It also validates the input.
+The user is prompted to enter 5 different numbers from 1 to 69 and a Powerball number from 1 to 26.
+The user can also specify how many times they want to play the lottery.

-- The `get_num_of_plays()` function prompts the user to enter the number of times they want to play.
-It ensures that the input is within the valid range.
+The `get_user_numbers()`, `get_user_powerball()`, and `get_user_num_plays()` functions handle user inputs for numbers selection and the number of plays.

-- The `simulate_lottery()` function takes the user's chosen numbers, powerball number, and the number of plays as input.
-It simulates the lottery draw by generating random winning numbers and a powerball number.
-It checks if the user's numbers match the winning numbers and powerball number to determine if they have won.
+- The `simulate_lottery()` function simulates the lottery draw based on user inputs.
+It shuffles a range of possible numbers and randomly selects winning numbers and a Powerball number for each simulation.
+The function then checks for matching numbers and calculates hits.

-- After each simulation, the user is given the option to play again.
-If the user chooses to continue, the game repeats.
-Otherwise, the program ends with a thank-you message.
+- The `print_results()` function displays the simulation results, including the user's chosen numbers, the number of hits, and the maximum hits.

+- Players can choose whether or not to gamble again.

 ## Program Input & Output